AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

 ## Project setup

-Follow the steps to create the environment necessary to enable interactive live stream.
+Follow the steps to create the environment necessary to add live stream into your app.

 1. For new projects, in **Android Studio**, create a *Phone and Tablet* [Android project](https://developer.android.com/studio/projects/create-project) with an *Empty Activity*.